benjaminRomano/mperf/README.md

 # mperf — Mobile Performance CLI

-`mperf` is a CLI tool for collecting and visualizing profiler data from Android devices.
-It provides a unified interface over various Android profilers and supports collection over both ad-hoc app sessions and single-iterations of **Macrobenchmark** tests.
+`mperf` is a CLI tool for collecting and visualizing profiler data from Android and iOS devices.
+It provides a unified interface over platform profilers and supports collection over both ad-hoc app sessions and single-iterations of **Macrobenchmark** tests.

 ## Features